DerivedFunction/mdc-ubuntu/README.md

   - `initMDC.sh` → Setup for car controller
   - `launch.sh` → Launches Azure Kinect
   - `runcar.sh` → Runs the full car control system
-  -  `xbox.sh` → Runs the car xbox controller
+  -  `xbox.sh` → Runs the car xbox controller or keyboard
   - `send-db.sh` → Send rtabmap data to the car
   - `deploy.sh` → Send the git repo when connected via ssh.
 NOTE: move the db to a different location with `move-db.sh`
   - `move-db.sh` → Move the `db` with `m` or restore with `r`